Juul/renegade-lims/README.md

 For live re-building of client:

 ```
-cd client/
 npm run dev
 ```

 # ToDo

 * Move to something other than ecstatic for static file serving
-* Client auto-reconnect with exponential back-off
-* Client log-in system
-   * password.json with username and salted SHA-256 hash for each user

-## Lab client

-* Two way sync of Physicals

-## Field client

-* Push sync of Swabs

-## Future

 Admins sign new users.
 When new users are pulled in, verify that they are signed by a known admin, or signed by an admin who was signed by a known admin, etc.

-Check with NTP server to ensure system time is sane since this will be used for merging e.g. which samples are in which wells in the future.

 # Lab client views

-* Log in
 * Create/edit rna_plate
 * Create/edit qpcr_plate
 * Create/edit container
-* Edit/print label
 * Search
 * User admin (add/remove/edit user)